slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Grokipedia

+2025-11-01

+Grokipedia is new but it’s a serious contender to Wikipedia.
+AI is rewriting the internet.

 ### AI is changing the internet

 2025-09-23